TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 8/1 Kings 8.30.md

 ---

-And hearken thou to the supplication of thy servant, and of thy people Israel, when they shall pray toward this place: yea, hear thou in heaven thy dwelling-place; and when thou hearest, forgive.
+Listen to the supplication of your servant, and of your people Israel, when they shall pray toward this place.
+Yes, hear in heaven, your dwelling place; and when you hear, forgive.